MattFennell/Kubernetes/README.md

 1. Master version = `1.10.9-gke.5`
 1. Number of nodes = 1
 1. Machine type = `2 vCPU` (Necessary or you'll run out of CPU)
-1. Click create and wait a few minutes for it to be created (may need to refresh page)
+1. Click create and wait a few minutes for it to be created (may need to refresh the page)

 #### Applying the config files